PEXANE2/azure-docs.tr-tr/articles/iot-dps/quick-create-simulated-device-x509.md

     test-docs-hub.azure-devices.net, deviceId: test-docs-cert-device
     ```

-7. Portalda, sağlama hizmetinize bağlı olan IoT Hub 'ına gidin ve **IoT cihazları** sekmesine tıklayın.
-Benzetimli X. 509.952 cihazının hub 'a başarıyla sağlanması sırasında cihaz KIMLIĞI **IoT cihazları** dikey penceresinde *durumu* **etkinleştirilmiş**olarak görünür.
+7. In the portal, navigate to the IoT hub linked to your provisioning service and click the **IoT Devices** tab.
+On successful provisioning of the simulated X.509 device to the hub, its device ID appears on the **IoT Devices** blade, with *STATUS* as **enabled**.
 En üstteki **Yenile** düğmesine tıklamanız gerekebilir.

     ![Cihaz IOT hub'da kayıtlı](./media/quick-create-simulated-device/hub-registration.png)